History of the Jews in the United States: Refugees from Nazi Germany

 In the period between 1934 and 1943, the Congress, the Roosevelt Administration, and public opinion expressed concern about the fate of Jews in Europe but consistently refused to permit large-scale immigration of Jewish refugees.
 In a report issued by the State Department, Undersecretary of State Stuart Eizenstat noted that the United States accepted only 21,000 refugees from Europe and did not significantly raise or even fill its restrictive quotas, accepting far fewer Jews per capita than many of the neutral European countries and fewer in absolute terms than Switzerland.

 According to David Wyman, "The United States and its Allies were willing to attempt almost nothing to save the Jews."

-U.S. opposition to immigration in general in the late 1930s was motivated by the grave economic pressures, the high unemployment rate, and social frustration and disillusionment.
-The U.S. refusal to support specifically Jewish immigration, however, stemmed from something else, namely antisemitism, which had increased in the late 1930s and continued to rise in the 1940s.
-It was an important ingredient in America's negative response to Jewish refugees.

 MS St. Louis

 The SS St. Louis sailed from Germany in May 1939 carrying 936 (mainly German) Jewish refugees.
 On 4 June 1939, it was also refused permission to unload on orders of President Roosevelt as the ship waited in the Caribbean Sea between Florida and Cuba.
 Initially, Roosevelt showed limited willingness to take in some of those on board.
 But the Immigration Act of 1924 made that illegal and public opinion was strongly opposed.
 The ship returned to Europe.
 620 of the passengers were eventually accepted in continental Europe, of these only 365 survived the Holocaust.